Cookie session duration is one of the most essential elements to consider if you’re a merchant looking to launch an affiliate marketing program.

 3Easier to customize payments in relation to promotion activitiesLess long-term potential for overall program growth

 Choosing a cookie duration is an important decision for affiliate marketers.
-It affects how an affiliate’s performance is rewarded, how your products are promoted, and even how customers make their purchases.
+It affects how an affiliate’s performance is rewarded, how your products are promoted, and even how customers purchase.

 • Encourage affiliates to develop long-term customer relationships by offering rewards for repeat purchases over time.